- Boston, Boston

 To make a major step in the mastery of the language

-Students practice comprehension of reading and listening passages, build vocabulary, synthesize information, and express opinions.
+Students practice comprehension of reading and listening passages, build vocabulary, and express opinions.

 Language structures and lexis development to achieve an accurate use of grammar, idioms and vocabulary.
 It is complemented with work on a wide range of materials (reports, articles, studies) to sharpen the learner’s understanding of written documents.